software-students-fall2023/git-workflow-practice-BREADLuVER/README.md

 ##My takeaways

 This article highlights the critical role of clear communication and successful background checks in the corporate sphere.
 To start, a detailed initial statement with more clarity from Unity could potentially have alleviated or even preveneted the ensuing uproar in the gaming community.
 To end, the election of a better captain at the helm probably would have prevented this whole fiesta entirely.

+#### Patrick Zhao's Comment:
+A huge part of the Unity fiasco was not just the policy itself, but the way it was communicated.
+Leaving users with unanswered questions and concerns only exacerbates the backlash.